1. What is Ceramic Ball Valve?

 The stability and extreme durability of the Ceramic Ball Valve make it essential for critical processes across several heavy industrial sectors:

-- Metallurgy and Steel: These units are widely used in coal powder injection systems and ash handling lines where the presence of high-velocity hard particles would quickly destroy conventional metal valves.
+- Metallurgy and Steel: Commonly used in coal powder injection systems and ash handling lines where high velocity hard particles make quick scrap of conventional metal valves.